Gi0mputer/giofpv-site/docs/PROJECT_REPORT.md

     - Icons are auto-generated via `scripts/generate-icons.mjs` during build.
     - **Source of Truth for Colors**: `app/theme/colors.json` is used by the icon generation script.
 This file MUST remain to ensure icons match the site theme during regeneration.
 - **Performance**: Optimized image loading and component structure.
+- **Clean-up**: Removed debug pages and unnecessary assets for production readiness.

 ## Technical Notes (from DevLog)
 - **Icon Generation**: